bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-1.md

     We can print or export the report into various formats (e.g., Word, Excel, PDF).
 However, this report is not very pretty, e.g., the currency is not displayed, and the Qty and date columns are not formatted, etc.

-1. Go back to _Design_ tab, right-click the `[Date]` expression and select Text Box Properties.
+1. Go back to _Design_ tab, right-click the `[Date]` expression, and select Text Box Properties.
 Navigate to the _Number_ page, select the _Date category_, and choose a date format you like.

     ![Date formatting](../images/reportingservices/rs-table-date-col-properties.png)